Afghanistan–India relations: Bilateral relations under the re-established Islamic Emirate

 Indian minister of External Affairs S Jaishankar (R) with Afghan Foreign Minister Amir Khan Muttaqi, October 2025.

 Dozens of refugees from Afghanistan arrived in India following the takeover of a majority of the country by August 2021.
 India hosts about 16,000 refugees according to United Nations figures from 2020.
 There are approximately another 18,000 undocumented Afghan refugees.
 Following the return of the Taliban, a new category of visas to fast-track applications for Afghan citizens seeking entry into India was initiated.
 The evacuation has been codenamed Operation Devi Shakti.

-By 10 August 2021 India had closed all its consulates and shifted personnel to Kabul.
+By 10 August 2021, India had closed all its consulates and shifted personnel to Kabul.
 Following partial evacuation of these personnel from Afghanistan, the Kabul embassy remained functioning with reduced capacity.
-The Kabul Embassy was evacuated on 17 August 2021, and was re-established on 23 June 2022.
+The Kabul embassy was evacuated on 17 August 2021, and was re-established on 23 June 2022.

+In September 2021, Taliban senior member Anas Haqqani received criticism from Indian politicians for praising Mahmud of Ghazni for "smashing the idol of Somnath".

 Amidst a worsening humanitarian situation, India started sending aid to Afghanistan in December 2021.
 India will handover the aid, part of a larger regional and global effort, to the World Health Organisation present in the region.
 Land routes from India to Afghanistan are via Pakistan, and accordingly India and Pakistan have discussed necessary modalities.
 India's wheat diplomacy to Afghanistan continues its decade-old practice to support the larger regional and global effort to reduce food insecurity in the country.